NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration: Comparison with Benchmarks

 \subsection{Evaluation Metric}

-Deformable image registration (DIR) has no golden standard optimal solution since the two images to be registered usually do not share the same topology.
-The goal of DIR is to define the spatial correspondence such that the similarity of two images is maximized.
-In diffeomorphic registration, voxels are not allowed to fold or self-intersect, which can be guaranteed when the determinants of the Jacobian of the deformation field $\mathcal{D}_{\psi}(\bfx)$ are non-negative.
-We measure similarity and diffeomorphism using the following two criteria. \paragraph{Dice Similarity Coefficient :} The dice score measures the ratio between the overlap and union of two spatial regions.
+The goal of DIR is to find the spatial correspondence such that the \textit{similarity} of two images is maximized.
+In diffeomorphic registration, voxels are not allowed to self intersect, which can be guaranteed when the determinants of the Jacobian of the deformation field $\mathcal{D}_{\psi}(\bfx)$ are non-negative.
+We follow the convention \cite{VoxelMorph_v2, VoxelMorph_v4, mok2020fast, greer2021icon} and measure similarity and diffeomorphism using the following two criteria.

+\textbf{Dice Similarity Coefficient :} The dice score measures the ratio between the overlap and union of two spatial regions.
 Here we calculate dice using the whole-brain segmentation maps.
 In particular, we evaluate dice between the fixed segmentation and the warped moving segmentation based on the deformation field given by the registration of the two images.
-For the OASIS dataset, we use auto-segmentation maps and compute the average dice across 28 anatomical structures as in VoxelMorph \cite{VoxelMorph_v1}.
+We use auto-segmentation maps and compute the average dice across 28 anatomical structures as in VoxelMorph \cite{VoxelMorph_v1}.
 For the CANDI dataset, as it provides manual labels for 32 structures, we report the average dice for both 28 and 32 structures.
-One can refer to Figure.~\ref{fig:SOTA_errorbar} for details of these anatomical structures.
+One can refer to supplementary material for details of these anatomical structures.

-\paragraph{Jacobian Determinant:} In our experiment, we report the negative Jacobian ratio denoted as $r^\mathcal{D}$, which represents the number of voxels with negative Jacobian determinants versus the total number of voxels for each image.
+\textbf{Jacobian Determinant:} In our experiment, we report the negative Jacobian ratio denoted as $r^\mathcal{D}$, which represents the number of voxels with negative Jacobian determinants versus the total number of voxels for each image.
+In the meanwhile, we report the sum of negative values of the Jacobian determinant, denoted as $s^\mathcal{D}$, which represents the total area/volume of folding in pixel/voxel unit.